 The title is the recurring theme of the book: customers should not have to figure out or interpret your site, it should just work the way they expect.
 He adds his web facts of life to guide us: #1 We don't read pages.
 We scan them. #2 We don't make optimal choices.
 We satisfice them. #3 We don't figure out how things work.
 We muddle through.
 For the most part, be conventional and don't try to reinvent the wheel each update or release.

 The book is shortish at 191 pages and uses the principles he recommends.
 It is colorful, uses high-contrast layout, and is very skimmable with clear headlines and subheads.
-Every marketer with a web site needs to read this book periodically.
+Every marketer with a web site needs to read digital marketing books like this periodically.

 By Cory Rabazinsky, 2015